Chord Progression Generator

 The root note in combination with the chords determines the key of the progression.
 The detection algorithm analyzes your four chords and identifies the most likely key and mode.
 A given chord progression can belong to multiple keys and modes.

 View the tabs for the current chord progression.
-Switch between piano diagrams, guitar fretboard charts, and staff notation using the tabs.
+Switch between guitar fretboard charts, piano keyboard diagrams, ukulele chord charts, and staff notation using the tabs.

 On the piano view, click the bottom of each card to cycle through inversions.
-On the guitar view, click to browse alternative fingerings across the fretboard.
+On the guitar and ukulele views, click to browse alternative fingerings across the fretboard.

 BPM Control